anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 It MUST be elided if its value is the default value of 512, the maximum allowable size for unextended DNS over UDP (see {{Sections 2.3.4 and 4.2.1 of -dns}}).

 The next element is a map of the options, with the option code (unsigned integer) as key and the option data (byte string) as value.
+The type of option data may be extended in future specifications.

 After that, up to three unsigned integers are following.
 The first being the extended flags as unsigned integer (implied to be 0 if elided),